-Though home to a litany of famous actors and theatrical personalities, the Burgtheater is also closely associated with an artist: Gustav Klimt.
-The in-house tour takes you on a journey through theatrical past and present (and up close to Klimt’s works).
+Gustav Klimt painted some of its ceiling frescoes and a litany of famous actors crossed its stage: the Burgtheater is a city treasure.
+The in-house tour takes you on a journey through the theatre’s past and present (and up close to Klimt’s works).

 - Discover the glorious ceiling paintings by Matsch and the Klimts

-- Guided talk covers the building’s history, art, and personalities, with plenty of entertaining anecdotes
+- Talk covers the building’s history, art, and personalities, with plenty of entertaining anecdotes

 - English tours also available